Independent Mississippi governor race tracker

 Declared

 • Andy Gipson — Mississippi Commissioner of Agriculture and Commerce.
-First major candidate to officially announce a 2027 run.
+First major candidate to officially announce a 2027 run, with early campaign framing now extending into conservative cultural fights, opposition to tax increases, public safety, efficient state government, and agriculture/rural identity.

-• Philip Gunn — Former House speaker who moved from expected-entry chatter into the declared field with an April 14 campaign kickoff focused on taxes, jobs, infrastructure, health care, and his legislative record.
+• Philip Gunn — Former House speaker who moved from expected-entry chatter into the declared field with an April 14 campaign kickoff, then spent the next week framing his bid around his 12-year legislative record, conservative policy wins, and an unusually rare speaker-to-governor path.

 Credible contenders